logista/btsite/_posts/2014-07-31-author-override.md

 ---
 layout: post
 title: "Author Override"
-author: billy_rick
 modified:
-excerpt: "A post to test author overrides using a data file."
+excerpt: "A post *to* test author overrides using a data file."
 ---

 For those of you who may have content written by multiple authors on your site you can now assign different authors to each post if desired.